liuhen11/python_dailyProj/README.md

 # python_dailyProj
-a daily python projects about my interesting fields in my spare time.
+a daily python project about my interesting fields in my spare time.